jeroendesloovere/volleyadmin2-php-api/README.md

 ```
 composer require jeroendesloovere/volleyadmin2-php-api
 ```
-> This will install the latest version of vcard using [Composer](https://getcomposer.org).
+> This will install the latest version of this library using [Composer](https://getcomposer.org).

 ### Example